NPR Logo

 In 1998, management changed again.
 Kevin Klose, who comes from the International Broadcasting Bureau and has significant management experience, has worked to replace the previous logo, which was difficult to place on small surfaces.

-The latest modification of the emblem, created under his direction and still in use today, also shows the company’s work in the form of individual stations.
+The latest modification of the emblem, created under his direction and still in use today, also depicts the company’s work as individual stations.
 But to implement the idea, three connected multi-colored squares were used: red, black, and blue, each containing one lowercase letter of the name.
 This eliminated the gaps between the elements and made the lettering clearer.
 The need to decipher each character has disappeared.

-Drawing up the name in the form of cubes showed the mobility of the construction of the ether.
+Drawing the name as cubes showed the mobility of ether’s structure.
 Various blocks from different departments and organizations can replace each other, creating a continuous broadcast.
 Using colored cubes demonstrates that NPR broadcasts on a wide range of wavelengths.
 Also, three colors can indicate three options for disseminating information: via radio, the Internet, and mobile networks.

 NPR Music